Cardiff Outdoor Group offers a wide selection of walks suitable for all abilities

 You should consider your level of fitness and walking experience when choosing a walk from the programme.
 If you are in any doubt, or want more advice, then contact the walk leader who can give you more details about the route.

-Each walker has a responsibility to keep up with with the group… if you decide to leave the group for any reason while out walking you must tell the leader.
+Each walker has a responsibility to keep up with with the group.
+If you decide to leave the group for any reason while out walking you must tell the leader.
 If you have any doubt about your fitness then we advise you try a walk graded ‘easy’ first.

 - walking boots